JamieShi/C-Notes/Lec14 Inheritance.md

 	Range error
 	Finish main

-stack unwinding (popping up function) in stack frame: in search of a handler for a  particular exception
+**Stack unwinding** (popping up function) in stack frame: in search of a handler for a  particular exception

 A scope is exited by: